paulz92/Portfolio/README.md

 - Modals for project info
 - Animated buttons, animated modals
 - A navbar with arrows to navigate back and forward
+- Responsive on all devices

 Planned enhancements:

-- Mobile responsiveness - target completion date of April 1, 2018
-- Enhanced styling for the project modals - target completion date of April 1, 2018
+- Enhanced styling for the project modals - target completion date of April 7, 2018
 - A more crisp picture of me - target completion the next time I look nice in front of a camera

 ## Tech Stack